-Header: Initiative-level theory of change diagram
+Header: Science Group Project-level theory of change diagram

-Boilerplate text to be included above the diagram:

-This is a simple, linear, and static representation of a complex, non-linear, and dynamic reality.
+Boilerplate text to be included above the diagram: This is a simple, linear, and static representation of a complex, non-linear, and dynamic reality.
 Feedback loops and connections between this and other Initiatives' theories of change are excluded for clarity.

-[INSERT THEORY OF CHANGE DIAGRAM] Each Initiative is expected to insert their Initiative-level TOC diagram here, using the latest version available in the TOC module, which can be accessed through the Type 1 Report Elements module in the PRMS.
+[INSERT THEORY OF CHANGE DIAGRAM] Each SGP is expected to insert their TOC diagram here, using the latest version available in the TOC module, which can also be accessed through the Type 1 Report Elements module in the PRMS.

-Example formatted TOC diagram: see mockup
+Example TOC diagram: see mockup